macheteHot/unocss-preset-scalpel/README.md

 - ### color

   > Amazing! we can use all color by hex and set opacity, and you can define color name!
-  > support 3-digit and 6-digit and 8-digit (rgba) hex just copy from design darft like figma!! just copy it !
+  > support 3-digit and 6-digit and 8-digit (rgba) hex just copy from design draft like figma!! just copy it !
   > color has some shortcut

   | Shortcut |     Desc     |